AWSTerraformModules/BaseNetworkingResources/README.md

 For <b>specified az</b> deployments, we may use the count argument ("AZ_COUNT" variable) and combine it with many different configurations:

 * Check each condition applied on the resources, considering terraform's syntax for [Conditions Expressions](https://www.terraform.io/language/expressions/conditionals) and [Arithmetic and Logical Operators](https://www.terraform.i/language/expressions/operators) for more details

-* The new features for version 0.1.1 are Network ACL Blocks, for custom NACL creation based on each subnet, association and dynamic rules

 * You will be able to compose the infrastructure according to your needs